 Free monthly film screenings

-Come watch a FREE movie on the 4th Wednesday of every month, at 6pm, in the fall of 2018.
-The films are all focused on sexual assault & harassment and are shown in our Audre Lorde room.
-The first 3 films in the series are The Hunting Ground (August 22nd), Rape on the Night Shift (September 26th), and I Am Evidence (October 24th).
-“I Am Evidence” is the last film in our series until we resume again in 2019!
+Come watch a FREE movie on the 4th Wednesday of every month, (February, March, April) at 6pm, in 2019!.
+The films are focused on sexual assault & harassment and are shown in our Audre Lorde room.
+The first film of our 2019 free film series is Escalation (February 27, 2019).
+This film is being screened in partnership with the One Love Foundation.
+February is Teen Dating Violence Prevention month and this film is being shown in recognition of learning how to “Love Better” no matter what your age.
 Admission is always free, popcorn & drinks provided, plus there is a facilitated discussion after each film.
 Join us!